-Now you want to know about your Los Cabos airport transportation options.
+You’ve booked your hotel for a beach break in Cabo.
+Now you want to know about Los Cabos airport shuttles.

-Specifically, what’s the best way to get from the airport to your hotel in Cabo San Lucas (or San Jose del Cabo, the other main town in Los Cabos)?
+Specifically, what’s the best way to get from the airport to your hotel or resort?

-Taxis, shuttle buses and semi-private or private transport are your main Los Cabos airport transportation options (apart from renting a car).
+Taxis, shuttle buses and semi-private or private Los Cabos airport shuttles are your main options (apart from renting a car).

 Your transfer company driver will be waiting for you outside the airport terminal, with a welcome sign with your name on it.
 (Note that you must pass by all the timeshare vendors inside the airport first.)

-Semi-private transportation is usually in a 9-person van; you may have to share with another couple or group.
+Semi-private transportation is usually in a nine-person van; you may have to share with another couple or group.

 Private Los Cabos airport transportation is usually in a Suburban or other large SUV or van.

-These are all reputable transfer companies that we have tried and been happy with:
+These four are reputable transfer companies we have tried and been happy with: